vesor/notes/hp_omen880.md

 config shadowsocks-qt5 connection to https proxy (don't know why socks5 not working)

 # Proxy extension
-use SwitchOmega for both chrome and firefox, with GWList.
+use SwitchOmega for both chrome and firefox, with GFWList.